gin66/FastAccelStepper/README.md

 ![C/C++ CI](https://github.com/gin66/FastAccelStepper/workflows/C/C++%20CI/badge.svg)

 This is an high speed alternative for the [AccelStepper library](http://www.airspayce.com/mikem/arduino/AccelStepper/).
-Supported are Atmega 328 and esp32.
+Supported are avr (Atmega 328) and esp32.

-The stepper motors should be connected via a driver IC (like 4988) with a 1, 2 or 3-wire connection:
+The stepper motors should be connected via a driver IC (like A4988) with a 1, 2 or 3-wire connection:
 * Step Signal
-	- This must be connected for stepper A to Pin 9 and for Stepper B to Pin 10.
+	- avr: This must be connected for stepper A to Pin 9 and for Stepper B to Pin 10.
+	- esp32: This can be any out out capable port pin.
 	- Step should be done on transition Low to High.
 High time will be only a few us.
+      On esp32 is the high time fixed to 20us.
 * Direction Signal (optional)
 	- This can be any port pin.
 * Enable Signal (optional)